Blow Me Down!

-Blow me Down! is a Popeye theatrical cartoon short in the Paramount Picture short series.
+Blow me Down! is a Popeye theatrical cartoon short by Fleischer Studios.
 It was released in 1933 and was the third cartoon in the Popeye the Sailor series of theatrical cartoons released by Paramount Pictures.
+The title also corresponds to one of Popeye's most notable catchphrases.

 Plot

 Popeye goes to see Olive Oyl, riding on a whale while singing his theme song.
 In the town, locals give Popeye dirty looks.
 One local tries to shoot Popeye, but because of Popeye's strength, the bullet hits Popeye on the back of his head, and hits the local who tried to shoot him.
 The local falls from the roof to the ground.
 He goes to a store named "Alla Kinda Flowers," where he requests a bouquet for Olive.
 After a while, a local gives Popeye a toothy while mocking him.
 To get even, Popeye smacks the local's teeth out, and they crunch together in his mouth.

 The scene then cuts to Olive, dancing in a tavern, entertaining everybody.
 Popeye walks in using the swinging old-style doors.
 Olive notices Popeye, patiently sitting at a table.
 Olive dances to Popeye.
 Popeye gives Olive her "bouquet" (which consists of only one flower) and Olive dances away with a leap.
 Olive's feet gets stuck into two spittoons.
 While Olive struggles to get out of the spittoons, Popeye is laughing.
 Olive, determined to get even, performs a fancy dance.
 Afterwards, the people in the tavern applaud to Olive's act.

 Bluto enters the tavern.
 He blasts his guns numerous times, forming a cloud.
 When the cloud clears, everyone is seen to have fled the tavern—all but Popeye.
 Bluto, noticing Popeye sitting calmly, goes over to him.
 A poster reading "$5000 REWARD ...
 BLUTO THE BANDIT" has Bluto's picture on it.
 The two Blutos notice each other.
 Popeye looks at the poster after Bluto, realizing Bluto is the bandit on the poster.